Pinoy Big Brother: Kumunity Season 10

-The season revolves around three batches of housemates representing three different Kumunities; the Celebrities, the Adults and the Teens.
-At the end of each batch, there will be a Top Two, who will gain eligibility to become the season's Big Winner, alongside four wildcard housemates chosen via a series of challenges.

-Bianca Gonzalez-Intal and Robi Domingo reprised their roles as hosts for the season, while Kim Chiu, Melai Cantiveros and Enchong Dee were all elevated as co-main hosts for this season.
-Toni Gonzaga also reprised her role as the show's main host but has since stepped down from the role.
-Gonzalez has since assumed Gonzaga's duties as the show's main host.
+The tenth season of the reality game show Pinoy Big Brother, subtitled Kumunity (a portmanteau of "Kumu" and "community"), stylized as Kumunity Season 10, aired on Kapamilya Channel and A2Z for 226 days from October 16, 2021, to May 29, 2022.

+This season is the second and final consecutive season to partner with the social-media app Kumu after Connect.

+Using a similar, modified format of both Lucky 7 and Otso, the season revolved around three groups (known as "batches") of housemates, representing three Kumunities: celebrities, adults and teens.
+On the fourth and final batch, the top two housemates of each Kumunity, along with four other wildcard housemates chosen through challenges, competed for the four (later increased to five) spots in the finale.
-The season concluded on May 29, 2022.
-After 226 days, celebrity housemate Anji Salvacion was named the season's Ultimate Big Winner, winning the two million peso grand prize, while adult housemate Isabel Laohoo was named the runner-up.
-Samantha Bernardo, Robert Blackburn, and Brenda Mage were the third to fifth placers, respectively.

-Salvacion was the second celebrity winner in a combined season and the fourth celebrity winner overall since Daniel Matsunaga of All In in 2014.
+After 226 days of gameplay, celebrity housemate Anji Salvacion was crowned winner against adult housemate Isabel Laohoo.
+Samantha Bernardo, teen housemate Rob Blackburn, and Brenda Mage were the finalists.
+Salvacion was the second celebrity winner in a combined season, and the fourth celebrity winner overall, since Daniel Matsunaga of All In in 2014.

 Development

+On August 6, 2021, weeks before its official announcement on August 27, a PR stunt featured the Big Brother house facade surrounded by a blue construction barrier, accompanied by a large poster stating "A New Community Will Rise Soon."
+This stunt quickly went viral, generating widespread speculation among fans, celebrities, and former housemates about whether ABS-CBN planned to demolish the Big Brother house or if it was preparing for its tenth season.

 Auditions

-The season was revealed first on August 27, 2021, during the noontime program It's Showtime with the announcement of audition mechanics.
-Due to the continuing impacts of COVID-19 in the country, the auditions took place in Kumu in a manner similar to the previous season.
-Each batch had different dates for their auditions; the auditions for the adults (ages ranging from 20 to 40 years) began on September 1 and initially ended on September 30, and the auditions for the teens (ages ranging from 15 to 19 years) which supposedly began on December 1, but was moved to November 6 during the first eviction episode as an early Christmas treat to the show's teenage viewers.
-The auditions for the teens concluded on December 31, 2021.
-Announced during the evictions of the celebrity edition, during the Teen Edition auditions, the ten auditionees with the "best audition clips" would win ₱10,000 each.

-During the launch night, it was announced that the show received as total of 33,319 audition videos for the Adult Edition.
-Also announced was the extension of the submission of audition videos for the adults from October 16 to October 31.
+It's Showtime announced the season's auditions on August 27, 2021, during its noontime program.
+Due to the restrictions implemented in response to the COVID-19 pandemic at that time, the auditions (like the previous season) were conducted entirely online via Kumu.
+Each batch had different audition dates.
+The adult (ages 20–40) auditions began on September 1 and initially ended on September 30; the teen auditions (ages 15 to 19), scheduled to begin on December 1, were moved to November 6 during the first eviction episode as an early Christmas treat for the show's teenage viewers and ended on December 31, 2021.
+During the Teen Edition auditions, the ten participants with the "best audition clips" won ₱10,000 each.
+The show received 33,319 audition videos for the Adult Edition when auditions began, and producers extended the deadline for audition videos from October 16 to October 31.